-My name is David and I am a sugar addict.
-This is my story.
+My name is David.
+I am a sugar addict.

 I’ve never drank, smoked, or taken drugs.
 Sugar is was my vice.
 On December 12, 2002, I quit processed sugar for about six weeks.
 It was the longest I had ever gone without eating sweets and, for the first time, I felt what it was like to not be constantly high on sugar.
 That experience set me on a roller coaster of abstinence and indulgence over the next few years.